 Jenny Coles, Director of Children’s Services has provided a standard letter which can be given to parents and carers to support the governing body and headteachers in communicating their decision to refuse a request to allow leave of absence for holidays in term time.

-Process for Requesting the Local Authority to Prosecute Parents for their Child's Non-School Attendance under Section 444 of the Education Act 1996 academies only
+Process for independent schools when requesting the local authority to prosecute parents for their child’s non-school attendance under section 444 of the Education Act 1996

 Guidance on the use of part time timetables for pupils of compulsory school age all schools

-Information should be uploaded to AnyCommsPlus to LA service ISL-behaviour (file type part-time timetable) Guidance is available at :
+Information should be uploaded to AnyCommsPlus to LA service ISL-behaviour (file type part-time timetable) guidance

 The September 2013 pupil registration regulations amendment regarding absence during term time does not affect authorisation of absence for child performances.
 The Education (Pupil Registration) (England) (Regulations)2006, 7(1)(a) states that leave of absence may be granted to enable employment for the purpose of taking part in a performance within the meaning of section 37 of the Children and Young Persons Act 1963 (c) under the authority of a licence granted by the local authority.

 Section 37(4) of the C&YP Act states if a local authority is satisfied that (where performance dates are given) a child’s education will not suffer by taking part in a performance, then: ‘in the case of an application duly made for a licence under this section which they have the power to grant, they shall not refuse to grant the licence’